ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/countPerSupercell.rst

 -------------------

 This plugin counts the total number of *macro particles of a species* for each super cell and stores the result in an hdf5 file.
-Only in case of constant particle density, where each macro particle describes the same number of real particles (weighting), conclusions on the plasma density can be drawn.
+Only in case of constant particle weighting, where each macro particle describes the same number of real particles, conclusions on the plasma density can be drawn.

 External Dependencies
 ^^^^^^^^^^^^^^^^^^^^^